 OrthoK , also referred to as ortho-k, orthokeratology, gentle vision shaping, and corneal shaping is one of the most universally effective methods for managing myopia.
 It works by having the child sleep with a rigid lens at night, which gently reshapes the cornea to a shape conducive to normal visual acuity.
 The child (or adult for that matter) can usually be free from corrective lenses during the day.

 Atropine drops are a pharmaceutical solution that was originally intended simply for stimulating pupil dilation for various kinds of eye examinations.
 Surprisingly, it was found that extremely low doses actually slow down the progression of myopia by about 50%, without any dramatic side effects.
 Even more suprisingly, new research suggests that Atropine may be effective at preventing Myopia in pre-myopic children altogether.

 Soft, multifocal contact lenses can be used during the day to subtly change the medium and distance visual power in order to change the overall focus of the eyes.
 By having clear retinal focus for one part of vision, while defocusing other peripheral zones, our visual system is subtly altered in a way that slows down the progression of myopia.
 A recent clinical study in 2016 demonstrated a 70% reduction in myopia progression.

 OUR PATIENTS ARE SAYING ABOUT US

-Book a Myopia Control Appointment
+Book a Myopia Management Appointment

-Meet Our Myopia Control
+Meet Our Myopia Management